Final report for FNC19-1199

-The operation consists of 25 bee hives located on five farms and one restaurant in Champaign Co.
+The operation consists of 25 bee hives located on five farms and on top of one restaurant in Champaign Co.
 IL.
-All beekeeping is conducted according to biodynamic principles such as natural queen rearing, natural materials (wood, metal) and diverse farm environments that promote good nutrition.
-Any chemicals used conform to USDA organic guidelines.
+Other participating apiaries are located in Georgia, Colorado, New Hampshire, Maine and Wisconsin.
+All beekeeping is conducted according to natural principles such as natural queen rearing, natural materials (wood, metal) and diverse farm environments that promote good nutrition.
+Chemicals used conform to USDA organic guidelines.

 Yeast is fundamental to brewing.
-Most commercial yeast strains are produced in laboratories and have standardized flavor profiles.
-Wild yeast, on the other hand, reflects the terroir of the local climate, crops and soil.
+Most commercial yeast strains that are used for brewing are produced in laboratories and have standardized flavor profiles.
+Wild yeast, on the other hand, reflects the terroir (local climate, crops and soil).

-- Evaluate the potential of wild yeast as a crop by identifying and testing wild yeast strains in particular terroirs (fruit farm: Curtis Orchard and brewery farm: Big Thorn)
+- Evaluate the potential of wild yeast as a crop by identifying and testing wild yeast strains in particular terroirs (fruit farm, flower farm and brewery farm)

-- Identify scientific methods that would be useful for propagating wild yeast under farmhouse conditions
+- Identify scientific methods that would be useful for capturing and propagating wild yeast with the help of a microbiologist

-- Evaluate the impact of seasonal fluctuations and geographical constraints (such as monofloral environments) on the flavor profiles of wild yeast
+- Evaluate the impact of seasonal fluctuations and geographical constraints (such as monofloral environments) on the prevalence of wild yeast

 - Encourage the development of innovative market bridges and income streams between local agriculture and local brewing